project-gemmi/gemmi/docs/install.rst

 -----------

 Before version 0.6 gemmi was a header-only library.
-Many functions are still in headers.
+Some functions are still in headers.
 If you use only such function, you only need to ensure that the `include` directory is in your include path when compiling your program.
 For example::